 June 2, 1866, soldiers of the US-based Fenian Brotherhood met Canadian militia at a limestone ridge near Ridgeway west of Fort Erie, Ontario.
 It was a kind of “who’s on first?” fight.
 The Canadians had no horses to pull ammunition wagons so only had what they could carry.
 The Fenians had dumped much of their ammunition because it had got too heavy after a day of carrying it all.
 Information and communication on both sides were misinterpreted, resulting in costly mistakes.

 The Fenians were American Civil War veterans, straight from battle.
-The Canadians were volunteer part-time militia who had never seen action.
+The Canadians, however, were volunteer part-time militia who had never seen action.
 Due to budget constraints, many had never fired a live round.

 At the end of the day, both sides had dead and wounded.
 The Fenians, who wanted to move west, were pushed back east to Fort Erie.
 But then the Canadians retreated.
 The Fenians celebrated their victory and planned their next move.
 And then they saw US gunboats in the Niagara River pointed at them.
 American and Canadian authorities picked them up and imprisoned them briefly.

 “We are the Fenian Brotherhood, skilled in the arts of war.
 And we’re going to fight for Ireland, the land we adore.
 Many battles we have won, along with the boys in blue.
 And we’ll go and capture Canada, for we’ve nothing else to do.”

 Their marching song pretty much explains the Fenians.
 They had finished fighting in the Union Army just a year before.
 While the country tried to pick up the pieces after the devastation of the Civil War and President Lincoln’s assassination, the Irish-Americans were looking at the troubles in the homeland they had been forced to leave.
 The US government knew the Fenian plan but ignored it until the last minute.
 Their action might provide leverage for US negotiations with Britain as well.
 Indeed, on June 6, Britain paid the US $15 million for war damages caused by its commerce with the Confederacy and the US enacted laws to stop acts of aggression from within its borders.